entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 > - The coding of *Songmingolepis conspicilatus* is 1.
 > - The coding of *Chahuaqingolepis magniporus* is ?.
-> - The coding of taxon 2 from Songming is ?.
+> - The coding of taxon 2 from Songming is 0.

 111. Anterior oblique dorsal sensory canal on the trunk shield: absent (0), present (1).
 > Newly added by Yu.
 > - In some euantiarchs like *Microbrachius* and *Jiangxilepis*, the oblique dorsal sensory canals are paired.
+In *Mornarolepis*, *Byssacanthus* and the taxon 2 from Songming, only the Posterior oblique dorsal sensory canal presents on the trunk shield.

 > - The coding of *Songmingolepis conspicilatus* is 0.
 > - The coding of *Chahuaqingolepis magniporus* is ?.